Exopy/exopy/docs/source/dev_guide/glossary.rst

 Extension packages
 ------------------

-In order to load the plugin you want to add to Ecpy the application needs a way to detect it.
-To do so at start up Ecpy scan installed python packages looking for the the following setuptools entry point : 'ecpy_package_extension', which must point  to a function taking  no arguments.
+In order to load the plugin you want to add to Ecpy, the application needs a way to detect it.
+To do so Ecpy scans installed python packages at start up, looking for the the following setuptools entry point : 'ecpy_package_extension', which must point  to a function taking  no arguments.
 This function must return an iterable of manifests which will be registered.